RescueSocial/SNA-AH-Case-Reddit/README.md

 ![alt text](https://cutt.us/qrcoder.php?size=180&qr=https://cutt.us/AH_reddit)

 ## <b>Reddit - Social Network Analysis on Amber Heard's Case Example from Data Analysts, Researchers, and Scientists.</b>
+- Reddit: 164,530 Contributions, 15,896 Submissions, 71,319 Accounts, Links
-5,025 Banned Reddit Accounts are the highest amount of contributors in years of operations.
+- 5,025 Banned Reddit Accounts are the highest amount of contributors in years of operations.

 Reddit Reports per year for 2018-2021 and a User Report.
 <b><br>Note: These reports are a part of Case Study: “Reddit Social Network Analysis Against Influence Operation” by analyzing accounts posting/commenting against a victim of a Social Bot Disinformation/Influence Operation.</b>